Nkfree/TES3MP-Pants/0.7.0/DirtyDisableFriendlyFire/Readme.md

-#Turn Friendly Fire Off
+# Turn Friendly Fire Off
---If you accidentaly hit your buddy and kill him.
+If you accidentaly hit your buddy and kill him.
 He will be instantly resurrected.
---This is a dirty Version to stop Friendly Fire.
+This is a dirty Version to stop Friendly Fire.

+## Installation
 find eventHandler.OnPlayerDeath = function(pid)   in eventHandler.lua

 and replace the complete function with the following